cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 - The powder is ground bone: DC 18 survival

 ### Bone Mill (O2)
->A [shaggard, heavyset old woman with a face as wrinkled as a boiled apple sweeps the floor, pushing around a few old bones and stirring up a cloud of white dust with her broom.
+>A \[set of] haggard, heavyset old woman with a face as wrinkled as a boiled apple sweeps the floor, pushing around a few old bones and stirring up a cloud of white dust with her broom.
 She wears a bloodstained, flour-caked apron.
 A long, sharp bodkin impales her bundled-up mound of gray hair.
+>

-The dirt-caked windows allow very little light to enter this eight-foot-high chamber, most of which is taken up by a large millstone connected to a wooden gear shaft that rises through the ceiling in the center of the room.
+>The dirt-caked windows allow very little light to enter this eight-foot-high chamber, most of which is taken up by a large millstone connected to a wooden gear shaft that rises through the ceiling in the center of the room.
 A stone staircase continues up, toward the sound of loud cackling.
 - Unless lured elsewhere, [[Offalia Wormwiggle|Offalia]] and [[Bella Sunbane|Bella]] are here running the grindstone, grinding childrens' bones